Vegeta1993/count/README.md

 This script is used to count the number of files with particular extension.

-##Usage
+## Usage

 1. First make this file executable.
 2. Then run this script using ./script.sh <location> <extension>
-..* Example: ./script.sh /home/vintux/ .apk
+..1.
+Example: ./script.sh /home/vintux/ .apk